Mars¶

 Phobos Station¶

 Phobos Station represents Luna's first major claim on a non-Lunar celestial body of significance.
-Officially a University of Mare Serenitatis research installation, everyone understands the political implications: Luna is staking territory.
+Officially a UMS research installation, everyone understands the political implications: Luna is staking territory.

 The Station¶